elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_03.md

 !!! info "An AREA is ..."

-    In this context, AREA refers to a broad category of expertise that includes related topics (detailed, discrete units of knowledge) (step 4) to be covered during the learning path.
-Areas, such as domains (step 1) and topics (step 3), have no clearly defined borders between each other (EDAM).
+    In this context, AREA refers to a broad group of knowledge that includes related topic(s) (more granular and detailed units of knowledge) (step 4) to be covered during the learning path.
+Areas, such as domains (step 1) and topics (step 3), have no clearly defined borders between each other [EDAM](https://edamontology.github.io/edam-browser/#topic_0003).

 ## Why do we need to identify AREA(S)?
 - knowledge areas help in structuring the LP logically and systematically (from scratch).
 It serves as an intermediate level of organisation within a LP/curriculum, lying between general domains and specific topics